Instant Pot Coconut Curry Lentil Soup

 1 cup of lentils offers 18 grams of protein and 16 grams of fiber!
 That is huge!

-I’m not going to get into the food guide in this blog post but I will say that I love that the Government of Canada is focusing on health is more than just what you eat.
+I’m not going to get into the food guide in this blog post, but I will say that I love that the Government of Canada is focusing on health as more than just what you eat.